vitest-dev/eslint-plugin-vitest/README.md

 }
 ```

-If you're using old Eslint configuration, make sure to use legacy key like the following
+If you're using old ESLint configuration, make sure to use legacy key like the following

 ```js
 {